 There are two common problems found when evaluating districts maintenance training programs.
 The first is that there are many cases of no planning being done.
 This is usually due to not establishing a training plan with set dates and schedules to perform training.
+Without a plan, training is forgotten or put off perform training.
 Without a plan, training is forgotten or put off until another time.
 The second issue is that increased HR training has begun to encroach on maintenance training.
-Even when there is a scheduled day, or days, of training, the non-maintenance training utilizes this time due to its convenience.
+Even when there is a scheduled day, or days, of training, the nonmaintenance training utilizes this time due to its convenience.